Tensor form factors of the $\Delta^+$ baryon induced by isovector and isoscalar currents in QCD: The matrix element of the tensor current between decuplet baryon states

 where $m={\left( m_i+m_f\right) }/{2}$, with $m_i$ and $m_f$ representing the masses of the decuplet baryons in the initial and final states, respectively.
 A contraction with a four-vector is indicated by substituting the corresponding Lorentz index with that vector, $i\sigma_{\nu q}=i\sigma_{\nu \rho}q^\rho$.
 Furthermore, we use the product of two Dirac matrix $\gamma_\beta\gamma_\mu=2g_{\beta\mu}-\gamma_\mu\gamma_\beta$, together with the Rarita–Schwinger constraints,

 Consequently, the structures were reduced to 12 after removing those that were not independent or could be expressed in terms of others.
-On the other hand, all tensor structures are required to satisfy PT-invariance, and Hermiticity, which impose the following constraints \cite{Cotogno:2019vjb}, \\ \allowdisplaybreaks
+All tensor structures are required to satisfy Hermiticity, which leads to the following constraint \cite{Cotogno:2019vjb}, \\ \allowdisplaybreaks